-EducateOur briefing papers provide a foundational knowledge of environmental topics, including environmental justice.
-CTLCV also recommends that our members conduct their own research on the history of environmental racism in the United States.
+EducateOur briefing papers provide foundational knowledge on a number of environmental topics, including environmental justice.
+CTLCV also recommends that our members conduct their own research on the history of environmental racism and disproportionality in the United States.
 Knowledge makes us better advocates.

 |